 Scheduling and booking lessons is very easy to do and classes take place over Skype.
 The process is quite easy.

 In addition to individual tutoring, you’ll find other useful features on italki.
-You can organize language exchanges for free.
-Another great free feature is the the Notebooks.
-In this section you can write a passage in Chinese (or another language) and then have it corrected by native speakers.
-It’s probably the best option for improving your Chinese writing skills.
+Many learners use it to organize language exchanges for free.
+Another great free feature is the Exercise section of the community features.
+In this section, you can write a passage in Chinese (or another language) and then have it corrected by native speakers.
+Along with LangCorrect, It’s probably the best option for improving your Chinese writing skills.

 Next up on the list is Verbling.
 Verbling is identical to italki in nearly every way.
 They also provide a platform where you can book classes directly from a teacher.
 You can read through their bios, watch an intro video and book classes.